rhdunn/xquery-intellij-plugin/docs/specifications/XQuery IntelliJ Plugin Data Model.md

 associated atomic type defined above.
 These have a *data* property that is the atomic type's value as represented by the given Java type.

-The `xs:anyURI` representation is `String` as the content is not validated at the point the PSI tree is constructed.
-This is to permit partially typed URIs, or incorrectly typed URIs, to be represented correctly without throwing malformed URI exceptions.

 The `XsQNameValue` interface has the following properties:
 1.  *namespace*;
 1.  *prefix*;